Brain blood flow using [15O]H2O and PET

 The first quantitative CBF measurements with PET and [15O]H2O were not performed with dynamic scanning, but using steady-state technique.
 Since modern PET scanners enable collection of dynamic data with good accuracy, and dynamic and ARG methods lead to lower radiation dose, the steady-state method is seldom used.

 Alternatively, static or summed dynamic PET image data can be used without blood sampling in brain activation studies (Evans et al., 1992); only an index of regional perfusion changes can then be observed.
+Pixel values can be normalized with global mean, reference region, or reference cluster (Borghammer et al., 2009).
 Population-based input function can be used to improve the quantitation of regional blood flow changes in brain activation studies.

 Image-derived input function is difficult to obtain in brain PET studies because the carotid arteries are so thin that spill-in and spill-out effects need to be accounted for.
 Dose-optimization with TOF-enabled PET/MR enables the measurement of angiograms using both PET and MR, and based on those the AIF can be calculated (Khalighi et al., 2018).